Do not install lumber, plywood, or other building materials that show visible signs of water damage or mold.

 - Visually inspect all building materials prior to installation.

-If mold is present in materials stored on the job site, efforts should be made to remove all visible signs of mold (e.g., by damp wipe with water and detergent).
+- If mold is present in materials stored on the job site, efforts should be made to remove all visible signs of mold (by damp wiping with water and detergent).
 If removal methods are not effective, the material shall be replaced.
 However, stains that remain after damp wipe are acceptable.
 Lumber with "sap stain fungi" is exempt from this Item as long as the lumber is structurally intact.

 Whether selecting building materials from a supplier, or installing materials that have been stored on site, it is important for all building professionals to avoid materials showing visible signs of water damage or mold.
 Installers on site should be especially vigilant to store building materials properly at the construction site and to avoid choosing any moldy or water-damaged materials.

 Water damage.
 Wood products swell when they take on moisture.
 This change in dimension can create problems when installing the materials.
 Pieces may not align well when swollen with water, and when they dry out after being installed wet, the material will shrink, leaving wide gaps.
 Uneven wetting and drying will cause wood to warp.
 Rapidly drying materials can crack, and fasteners that were tight when the materials were wet, can loosen when the materials dry (Reitz 1978).
 Products like OSB and plywood that have become saturated and then dry may not return to their specified (dry) dimensions, creating problems when the finish roofing, siding, and flooring materials are installed over them (Fisette 2005).
 Water can also cause the adhesive bonds to weaken, causing delamination of plywood that destroys the structural integrity of the panel.